printers-for-people/catboat/docs/Config_Reference.md

 #   The amount of time (in seconds) to wait after changing homing current.
 #   The default is 0.5 seconds.
 sense_resistor:
-#   The resistance (in ohms) of the motor sense resistor.
+#   The resistance (in ohms) of the driver sense resistor.
 This
 #   parameter must be provided.
 #stealthchop_threshold: 0
 #   The velocity (in mm/s) to set the "stealthChop" threshold to.
 When